 She scanned the immediate distance in front of her up to thirty meters or so, finding a miasma of mana permeating the dense foliage like a stream of multi-coloured pendants.

-“It's too dense.
-I can’t see the trees for the forest.”
-Gwen dispelled her Detect Magic, resting her eyes as the mana flushed from her pupils.
+"It's too dense.
+I can't see the trees for the forest."
+Gwen dispelled her Detection spell, after which she rested her eyes to flush the mana from her pupils.

-“No helping it then.
-Just be vigilant.
-Let's move out.”
-Taj took the first step, swinging a machete enchanted with a blessing of Keenness into the flora.
+"No helping it then.
+Just be vigilant."
+Taj took the first step, swinging a machete enchanted with Keenness into the flora.

-“Four degrees to your right,’ Paul corrected their vector, aided by his triangulation beacons.
+"Four degrees to your right,' Paul corrected their vector, aided by his triangulation beacons.
 Taj adjusted his position and shifted the direction of their progress.
-In his hand, Paul held an enchanted compass that resisted obfuscation magic and native interference, keeping a true north heedless of illusion or enchantment.
+In his hand, Paul held an enchanted compass that resisted obfuscation sorcery, keeping a true north heedless of illusion or enchantment.

-Their progress slowed as the loose groves of palm turned into dense coppices of white jasmine and moon orchid.
-Taj became more cautious as he hacked through the leafage, wary of falling crawlies and slithering things with many legs skittering away as they crashed through the verdure.
+Their progress slowed as the loose groves of palm became dense coppices of white jasmine and moon orchid.
+Taj became more cautious as he hacked through the leafage, wary of falling crawlies and slithering things with many legs skittering away as they crashed through the foliage.

 "Good grief, what's that smell!"
 Gwen uttered, unexpectedly assailed by a scent of horrid decay a few hours into their trek.

-“Something dead, from the smell of it, carrion?”
+"Something rotten, from the smell of it, carrion?"
 Taj pulled apart a thicket of vines.
-“I think I see something.”
+"I think I see something."

-“It smells like… shit, actual shit.”
+"It smells like… shit, actual shit."
 Taj marvelled.
-“Jesus, what in the world?”
+"Christ, what in the world?"

 "Alright, form up, don't move.
 Eyes open.
 We'll check for hostiles and move around it."
 Jonas commanded.
 "Gwen?"

 The jungle itself was verdant with rampant motes of elemental water and earth.
-When she looked towards the flower, she couldn’t help but notice that the corpse-smelling flower seemed to be coalescing dark, shadowy specks at its base.
+When she looked towards the flower, she noticed that the corpse-flower seemed to be coalescing dark, shadowy mana specks at its base.

-“Life and death in balance, that is the way of the natural world.”
+"Life and death is a balance, that is the way of the natural world."
 Jonas scanned the jungle with his eyes.
-“If I recall, this is a corpse flower, a Titan Arum, a carnivorous creature that feeds by attracting insects with its stench of decay-”
+"If I recall, this is a death-flower, a Titan Arum, a carnivorous creature that feeds by attracting insects with its stench of decay-"